autay27/blogust/content/blog/tw-2024-tea/index.md

 But, I can't knock Yingge too much because I am so fond of the gaiwan (spoutless teapot) I found here.
 The label on it said that the design is called 'Alishan Sunrise', presumably after the gradient in the glaze, but the smooth yellow inside reminds me of custard.

 {{< figure src="teaset.jpg" caption="The gaiwan and cups from Yingge, the cloth and bag from Yongkang Street, and the fairness cup from Daqiaotou.
-I have souvenirs from everywhere!" >}}
+I have souvenirs from everywhere, heh." >}}

 ## Tea leaves